Equipo de la Misión:

 The right to access data for the different institutions and their needs of a comprehensive disaster management has to be maintained.
 Financial provisions to access satellite images should be maintained.
 The aerial coverage during emergencies could be improved by the Air force through especially equipped plane;

-An appropriate methodology and concept to integrate Earth Observation, spatial data and additional socio-economic data into a vulnerability assessment should be maintained.
+An appropriate methodology and concept to integrate Earth Observation, spatial data and additional socio-economic data into a assessment should be maintained.
 The overall integration into a risk profile will need further attention;

 The Ministry for Disaster Management and the DMC should carry out specific training programmes targeting offices involved in national risk profiling and early warning as well as strengthening technical infrastructure of departments involved in DRM for analysis of satellite data and processing of geospatial information;